TMF Overview and Access

 The user who adds a folder becomes the folder "owner", which can be changed at any time by anyone with access to folder properties.
 Email notifications sent for files uploaded into that folder will be sent to the folder owner.

 If the TMF has not yet been set up by a Host Administrator, by default there is only one “Root” folder which other folders can be created under.
-Note, the folders and files shown here are examples.
+The folders and files shown in this article are examples.
 Every TMF will have different content.

 Access folder or file properties